haoranli17365/MIND-Lab/README.md

 ![jupyter_invalid](./assets/jupyter_invalid.png)

 ### Step 10:
-Shuting down the running process on the server.
+Shutting down the running process on the server.
 - Clicking on the second symbol on the left side of the panel, the server will show all the running programs.
 - Then, Clicking on "SHUT DOWN" to shut down the running process.